My Books

 Abstract

-From this perspective, I describe some of the main concepts in systems theory.
-They include: the importance of structure in forming meaningful systems; the nature of relationships, causality, and physical laws; and the significance of recursion, hierarchy, holism, and emergence.
-I also discuss cognitive factors including: our mental limitations; the nature of information and language; and our search for knowledge in a world of complexity and apparent disorder.
+From this perspective, conceptual and theoretical frameworks for systems theory are proposed and described.
+Concepts include: the importance of structure; the nature of relationships, causality, and physical laws; and the significance of recursion, hierarchy, holism, and emergence.
+Human cognitive factors are also discussed, including: their limitations; the nature of information and language; and the search for knowledge in a world of complexity and apparent disorder.

-The paper concludes with the implications of this perspective for General System Theory and Social Systems Theory and suggests further work to advance these disciplines.
+The paper includes the implications of this perspective for General System Theory and Social Systems Theory, suggesting further work to advance those disciplines.

 A Systems Model of Human Organisation